Alignment with Ohio Manufacturing Competency Model

 Implement and interpret networking protocols and/or communication protocols

-Demonstrate 2D & 3D modelling competencies applied to unique designs
+Students will demonstrate 2D & 3D modeling competencies applied to unique designs

 What You'll Explore